safeREACH/docs/api-messaging.md

 needs to be specified)
 - title: string - optional (when at least one of the `MessageTarget` objects has `PUSH` as channel type it needs to be specified)
-- language: enum - optional (valid values are: en, de, fr, it)
+- language: enum - optional (valid values are: en, de)

 `NOTE:` The language property is *optional*.
 If it is not set, the language for the given customer is used.
+The current version can only be used properly, if the specified targets are added in the safeREACH platform.
+Other than that, it is sufficient to specify `PUSH` as channel.

 Example: